Naz Foundation v. Government of NCT of Delhi: Significance

 According to an eyewitness account, as the Chief Justice read out the conclusion, "an audible gasp went around the room.
 By the time the Chief Justice had finished reading the conclusion of the judgment, people were openly weeping and there were handshakes and hugs all around."
 Within hours, news of the judgment was being carried by international news sites.
 Lawrence Liang called it India's Roe moment.
 Activists, commentators and organizations like UNAIDS lauded the decision, while some religious leaders and politicians voiced displeasure over the judgment.

 Some special leave petitions were filed in the Supreme Court requesting an interim stay of the judgment, pending an appeal.
 However, the Supreme Court rejected those requests.
 A batch of appeals were filed with the Supreme Court, challenging the Delhi High Court judgment.
 On 27 March 2012, the Supreme Court reserved verdict on these.
 After initially opposing the judgment, the Attorney General G. E. Vahanvati decided not to file any appeal against the Delhi High Court's verdict, stating, "insofar as [Section 377 of the Indian Penal Code] criminalises consensual sexual acts of adults in private [before it was struck down by the High Court] was imposed upon Indian society due to the moral views of the British rulers."

-On December 11, 2013, the Supreme Court's two member bench (Justices G. S. Singhvi and S. J. Mukhopadhaya) overturned the decision of the Delhi High Court.
+On 11 December 2013, the Supreme Court's two member bench (Justices G. S. Singhvi and S. J. Mukhopadhaya) overturned the decision of the Delhi High Court.
 It said that the 2009 order of the High Court is "constitutionally unsustainable as only Parliament can change a law, not courts".

 But, on 6 September 2018, a five judge constitutional bench of the Supreme Court of India, in a landmark judgement, decriminalized homosexuality and banned discrimination based on sexual orientation.

+2 July has been celebrated as the Indian Coming Out Day to mark the date of this judgement.